GuignardLab/registration-tools/README.md

 # Registration tools

-__Before everything else, the current status of the whole thing here is that it only works on UNIX systems (eg Linux & MacOs) that have reasonnable chips (eg not M1 chips for example).__

 ## Purpose and "history"
 This repository is about two scripts to do spatial and temporal registration of 3D microscopy images.
 It was initially developed to help friends with their ever moving embryos living under a microscope.